rodmjay/ResumePro/README.md

 #### Project: Affiliate Marketing Platform
+Cathexis is a platform that hosts extensive affiliate marketing campaigns, tracking clicks and conversions to inform business decisions.
 - Oversaw the architecture, development, and deployment of a comprehensive affiliate marketing platform.
 - Ensured 99% uptime to maintain smooth business operations.

 #### Project: E-Learning Platform
+Monaco Classroom is a virtual learning environment that offers access to digital training materials purchased online.
 - Directly managed a team of up to 9 developers utilizing Agile Scrum methodologies.
 - Oversaw the architecture, development, and deployment of a comprehensive e-learning platform.